Finding-Fortune/Minecraft-OpenGL-Open-Fork/README.md

 - type ./app in terminal to run the compiled code

 #### Any Questions ~
-Feel free to ask me on youtube! https://www.youtube.com/@Finding_Fortune/videos
+Feel free to ask me [on youtube](https://www.youtube.com/@Finding_Fortune/videos)!
+My Discord is also in the description for all videos

 ### Resources
 - Check the misc folder for examples on how to do [vertex compression](https://www.youtube.com/watch?v=d10MOYtNXB4)